mohit2978/AWS-notes/015 ec2 continued/note.md

 Launch templates provide a straightforward way to set up and start Amazon EC2 instances.
 They offer more options than setup, letting us use extra features like T2 unlimited instances, Elastic GPUs, and dedicated hosts.
 This means we can easily get our instances running how we need them, with more control over the setup and the ability to automate the process more effectively.

+there are 7 steps to launch in ec2 instances!!this launch template has 7 steps!!we tell everything like AMI,Security group ,key-pair,instance type etc to launch template!!

+Autoscaling group= ELB +ec2 +launch template + SNS (to get notification)

 Here are some important points regarding launch templates:

 - Launch templates enhance update and rollback processes through version control, ensuring a smoother transition when changes are made.